-Today, I’ll be covering one of the oldest self-regulated studying strategies in the world: the SQ3R study method.
+Today, I’ll be covering one of the older named studying strategies that are still currently used: the SQ3R study method.

 It’s a learning strategy that has stood the test of time better than almost any other, despite facing criticisms from its inception.
 Even Walter Pauk, the inventor of the famous Cornell method of note-taking, said in 1974 that the SQ3R study method is too complex for students to use.